Discovering My Mother Had Cancer While I Was Pregnant

 As time went on I was being reassured that everything was fine and that my mother was actually doing a little better at times, but I knew they were just trying to protect me from reality for my safety and the health of the baby.
 Never the less, for some unexplainable reason I started to feel like I needed to know everything I could about the type of cancer my mother had, the hysterectomy procedure, the type of chemo she was being treated with, the affects of the chemo, what stage 3A meant etc. (see the links below) As if I were almost trying to catch up with everything that had happened.
 The details were daunting and I was more worried than ever.

-Throughout every trial my mother had thrown at her, she continued to be a pillar of strength.
-She even kept working although she had lost her hair, was constantly nauseous to the point of throwing up, had to wear a mask to work, was so weak, felt pain all over her body, etc. Let me tell you, the chemotherapy was the worst part of the cancer.
-She experienced so much pain, sickness, and exhaustion from it that it was hard to imagine that this was a "treatment."
-However; no matter what physical hardships and emotional anguish my mom faced she somehow always searched for the positive and found hope.
+Throughout every trial my mother had thrown at her, she continued to be a pillar of strength for our entire family.
+No matter what physical hardships and emotional anguish my mom faced she somehow always searched for the positive and found hope.
 Not to say she did not have bad days where she would break because the reality of it all was too much, but she would continuously find a way to pick herself back up and everyone around her as well.
-It humbled me to see that no matter what she was going through, Mom was always more worried for the family, me, the baby, and even other patients she had met while going through treatment than herself.
+It humbled me to see that no matter what she was going through, Mom was always more worried for the family, my sister, me, the baby, and even other patients she had met while going through treatment than herself.

 A year after her last treatment, my mother finally started to become herself again and after another round of numerous tests, they finally said the words we all had been hoping and praying for; there were no longer any signs of cancer!
 We know there is always the chance the cancer could come back, but it opened our eyes to what we take for granted, that we need to enjoy life, and appreciate everything.
 Life is fragile and if we aren't careful we can lose track of what is most important.
 Thus, I share this with you, not to say you will have the same experience with endometrial cancer, not to say our experience was worse or better than anyone else, or even how to prepare yourself for a situation similar to this, but rather to help you find hope and realize how amazing life really is.
 Try not to lose faith, no matter how hard things may seem.
 Most of all, I wish for all those who are going through hard times, whether you are battling cancer or are a friend or a family member of someone that is, to find the comfort and strength you need to make it through whatever life has in store.